eurekasfray/mono/README.md

     Assets\layout

-## Shot
+# Shot

-    Assets\shot
+    Shot

-**Shot:** `shot` (*folder*): This is the shot folder.
+**Shot:** `Shot` (*folder*): This is the shot folder.
 'Shot' is short for 'shot-production'.
 Shot-production is the process of animating and bringing the story and characters to life.
 All the film's shots are animated at this stage.
 Shot-production begins once development and preproduction are completed.
 The purpose of this folder is to store and organize all things related to shot-production.
 The shot folder is so forth organized by the following conventions:

 [//]: # (Let each paragraph have a consistent number of characters like say 400)